haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-CACA-guided/index.md

 Number of structures for semi-flexible refinement -> 50
 </a>
 <a class="prompt prompt-info">
-Number of structures for the explicit solvent refinement -> 50
+Number of structures for water refinement -> 50
 </a>

 #### Job submission